MeshDigital/ORBIT/DOCS/RESILIENCE.md

     *   *Match*: Resumes from the last byte.
     *   *Mismatch*: Rolls back to the checkpointed safe state.

+### 2.1 Heartbeat Re-entrancy Guard (Phase 3A)
+To prevent "Zombie Checkpoints" (where a background thread logs a heartbeat for a completed track):
+*   `DownloadContext` uses an atomic `IsFinalizing` flag.
+*   Heartbeat threads exit immediately if finalization has started.
+*   This creates a strict mutex between the "Progress" and "Success" states.

+### 2.2 Resource Safety
+*   **IAsyncDisposable**: `CrashRecoveryJournal` implements explicit async disposal.
+*   **Shutdown Hook**: The connection pool is gracefully drained on app exit, ensuring no `.db-wal` or `.db-shm` files remain locked on the file system.

 ### 3. SafeWrite Service (ACID File Operations)
 Tagging files carries the risk of corruption if the app crashes mid-write. `SafeWriteService` wraps system I/O in a transaction.